 CAUTION.
 Never switch off the engine in situations such as driving down a slope into a garage or when holding the car steady on a gradient by keeping the brake pedal depressed.
-As soon as the engine has stopped, the servo pressure start to fall off and an appreciably higher pedal pressure will suddenly be required to achieve the same braking effort.
+As soon as the engine has stopped, the servo pressure will be lost and an appreciably higher pedal pressure will suddenly be required to achieve the same braking effort.